ossagh/empty-fridge/README.md

 # empty-fridge

-Gonna try to fill it in with something.
-I'm starving
+Hi, lads!

+I've finished all the food I had.
+Need GitHub to fill my fridge in with delicious stuff.